jesshe004/kudos-board/README.md

 NEXT GOALS:
 - writing out the onSubmit function to insert into the DB
 - creating a retrieve all messages function to query the DB
-- hook the backend to the front-end
+- create the connection endpoints